 What a tale your thoughts could tell

-I'd also like to thank in perpetuity those that write reviews or click favorite but have their messaging feature unavailable due to being a guest - since I try to thank everyone who takes the trouble individually, I shall have to address the rest here: *THANKS*
+I'd also like to thank in perpetuity those that write reviews or click favorite but have their messaging feature turned off or unavailable due to being a guest - since I try to thank everyone who takes the trouble individually, I shall have to address the rest here: *THANKS*

 Walt and (on four stories so far) Craig